Mikroways/mw_application/README.md

 resource is a wrapper resource that avoids repeating code for user creation and shared directories structure creation.

-The `:install action` creates a user and deploys application as that user, running only before_migrate callback and simplifying the way deploy_revision resource is used, basically using deployment convention previously described.
+The `:deploy action` creates a user and deploys application as that user, running only before_migrate callback and simplifying the way deploy_revision resource is used, basically using deployment convention previously described.
-It also set node attributes so they can be used using search or reading this attributes for custom development needs
+It also set node attributes so they can be used using search or reading this attributes for custom development needs.

+#### Actions

+Actions are the same for original chef deploy resource:

+- `:deploy`
+- `:force_deploy`
+- `:rollback`

+An additional `:delete` action is provided to remove saved node attributes, but it will not delete installed application from server.
+This action must be run manually.

 #### Parameters